Yamini2001/LeetCode-Solutions/README.md

 - Maximise The Number of Partitions After Operations
 - Maximum Number of Distinct Elements After Operations
 - Lexicographically Smallest String After Applying Operations
+- Check If Digits Are Equal in a String After Operations

 ## Maximum Subarray